Learn More About Brigades

-Students can shadow licensed medical professionals as they give full consultations, observe doctors as they prescribe medications for patients, and assist pharmacists in filling prescriptions.
+Students will shadow licensed medical professionals as they give full consultations, observe doctors as they prescribe medications for patients, and assist pharmacists in filling prescriptions.

 Licensed healthcare professionals may be permitted to work directly with patients.

-Will I have the opportunity to discuss patients diagnosis with the Doctors?
+Will I have the opportunity to discuss patients' diagnoses with the Doctors?

 For patient safety, no volunteers will be allowed to do procedures that they are not licensed to do in their home countries.